ToniWonKanobi/theoveranalyzed.net/posts/2015/3/13/conversations-with-apples-brand.md

 > [Apple] has managed to move from a rational, to a neurological, to an endocrine response.

-[^bt]: For me, [Ben Thompson][stratechery] has been fulfilling that corner of the Apple bloggosphere that deals with how Apple, culture, business, and the market all collide together.
+[^1]: For me, [Ben Thompson][a] has been fulfilling that corner of the Apple bloggosphere that deals with how Apple, culture, business, and the market all collide together.

-[stratechery]: http://stratechery.com "Ben Thompson's blog"
+[a]: http://stratechery.com "Ben Thompson's blog"